vaibhavv2004/Adaptive-RAG-for-Medical-Knowledge-Retrieval/README.md

 - Support for medical query answering using domain-specific healthcare datasets
 - Efficient retrieval and response generation pipeline using LangChain and vector databases
 - Context-aware response generation with improved reliability for medical information retrieval

+### Sample Input and Output:
+- Input Query :
+what is the normal level of blood sugar level
+- Output:
+Complexity : Medium
+Knowledge gap status : No gap
+Chunks used : 3
+Confidence score : 0.59
+Normal blood sugar level is 80-120mg/dL

 ### Demo Screenshots